pranaysahith/vmware-scripts/HealthCheck/README.md

 ### Usage

-Edit config.yml with checks.
+Edit config.yml with checks and run using:
-run using:
 ```bash
 python3 pyCheck.py
 ```